 A gas cylinder is a containment apparatus that will store a gaseous compound under pressure for use in medical settings.
-The physical form of the stored compound can be gas and/or liquid, with the ultimate output from the apparatus being gaseous.
-Gas cylinders allow for portable and safe storage of compounds needed in a medical setting.
+The physical form of the stored compound can be gas or liquid, with the ultimate output from the apparatus being gaseous.
+Gas cylinders allow for the portable and safe storage of compounds needed in a medical setting.
 The sizing of gas cylinders has been attributed to a nationally recognized letter, with the more commonly used medical sizes listed below.
 Gas cylinders are labeled from A to M, with increasing volume as the letters of the alphabet proceeds.
-E sized cylinders are the most commonly used size in medical settings.
-E cylinders have a service pressure of 1900 psi, but may be filled up to 10% more to 2200 psi.
+The E-sized cylinders are the most commonly used size in medical settings.
+An E cylinder has a service pressure of 1900 psi but may be filled up to 10% more to 2200 psi.
 Higher filling pressure allows for expansion at temperatures greater than 70 degrees Fahrenheit.

-The following are standard container sizes and the volume of oxygen contained at 2200 psig (maximum).
+The following are standard cylinder sizes and the volume of oxygen contained at 2200 psig (maximum).